 Electronic Sewing Machines

 Electronic machines balance ease of use and flexibility.
 They offer a variety of stitch options, speed control, and some automation, making them suitable for both everyday use and more complex projects.
-They provide a middle ground between mechanical simplicity and computerized precision.
+They provide a middle ground between mechanical simplicity and computerised precision.

 Must-Have Features